trieu/leo-cdp-free-edition/README.md

 # Software license and quota

 * Free to use and respect my work
-* Free quota: 1000 profiles in database
+* Free quota: 5000 contact profiles in database
 * If you are working in education or non-profit organization, just send me an email to free license for 100,000 profiles

 # Community Support